hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 Flag | Description
 -----|------------
-`--hphp` | Signals to HHVM that we are doing an offline operation instead of executing PHP or Hack code `-t hhbc` | `t` is for target. `hhbc` is for HHVM Bytecode.
+`--hphp` | Signals to HHVM that we are doing an offline operation instead of executing PHP or Hack code.
+`-t hhbc` | `t` is for target. `hhbc` is for HHVM Bytecode.
 So the output of the repo will be HHVM bytecode.
 `AllVolatile` | Setting this to `true` disables an aggressive optimization that has the possibility to break code.
 This should be the default value, but we have not gotten around to making that happen yet.
 `--input-dir` | The directory containing the source files to compile into the repo.